Remi-C/Remi-C.github.io/_posts/2018-05-15-minimal_tool_and_workbench.md

 ## Concept ##
-"Wprkbench is the first woodworker tool" goes the saying.
+"Workbench is the first woodworker tool" goes the saying.
 I agree!

 The question is: how do you build the workbench with almost no tools?